How much does Inheritance Tax Planning cost?

 Type of Solution

-When it comes to reducing your IHT liability, there is no one size fits all solution.
-Thats not just because everybody’s circumstances and objectives are different but also because there are so many factors that influence the allowances and reliefs, they are granted by HMRC.
-From having a basic Will, to the strategic gifting and selling of assets, trust creation and tax efficient investment structures, each solution has different levels of benefits and different running costs attached.
+When it comes to reducing your IHT liability, there is no one-size-fits-all solution.
+That is not just because everybody’s circumstances and objectives are different but also because there are so many factors that influence the allowances and reliefs they are granted by HMRC.
+From having a basic Will to the strategic gifting and selling of assets, trust creation and tax-efficient investment structures, each solution has different levels of benefits and different running costs attached.

 Engagement with Professional Advisors